grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/query-editor.md

 ### Make a panel data assertion

-In many cases, asserting that the data query response is OK won't be enough to say your data source plugin is functioning properly - you also need to assert on the data that is shown in the panel.
-Grafana comes with a set of built-in panels, and there's a whole variety of community panels available in the [Plugin catalog](https://grafana.com/grafana/plugins/).
-All panels can render data differently, so it's impossible to provide a consitent way to assert on the displayed data across all panels.
-It's therefore recommended to use the `Table` panel for this.
-The `<page>.panel.data` property returns a [Playwright locator](https://playwright.dev/docs/locators) that resolves element(s) that contain the value(s) that are currently displayed in the Table panel.
+In many cases, asserting that the data query response is OK won't be enough to say your data source plugin is functioning properly.
+You must also make an assertion on the data that is shown in the panel.

+Grafana comes with a set of built-in panels, and there's a variety of community panels available in the [Grafana plugin catalog](https://grafana.com/grafana/plugins/).
+Every panel can render data differently, so it's impossible to provide a consitent way to assert on the displayed data across all panels.
+Therefore, we recommended that you use the `Table` panel for this.

+The `<page>.panel.data` property returns a [Playwright locator](https://playwright.dev/docs/locators) that resolves one or more elements that contain the values that are currently displayed in the Table panel.
 This means you can use any auto-retrying [matcher](https://playwright.dev/docs/test-assertions#auto-retrying-assertions) that accepts a locator as the receiving type.

 ```ts title="queryEditor.spec.ts"
 test('data query should return values 1 and 3', async ({ panelEditPage, readProvisionedDataSource }) => {